 Sexual offenses are punished severely and carry a huge social stigma.
 If you are convicted, you could face fines, jail time, and be required to register as a sex offender.
 Further, these offenses can show up on your record and negatively impact your housing and employment opportunities.

 With that in mind, you need a Columbus criminal defense attorney that understands these very sensitive matters as well as the options available to you.
-At Koenig & Owen, we are experienced in handling all levels of sex crimes.
+At the Law Office of James D. Owen, LLC we are experienced in handling all levels of sex crimes.
 Our team will fully investigate your case and look into any potential defenses that can be raised.
 This could result in your charges being either reduced or kept off of your record entirely.

 When you call us for assistance, you can rest assured that your defense is in capable, experienced, and successful hands.
 We’ll be with you every step of the way and work tirelessly to find the best outcome for your case.
 All you have to do is give our law office in Columbus a call to discuss your case and get started.